sowoi/ghostcms2mastodon/README.md

 # Prequistes
 - Mastodon access token
 - Custom integrations webhook in Ghost CMS
-- You need to adjust .env or pass the environment variables via docker run (see below)
+- You need to add secrets to .secure folder or pass the secrets via docker run

 # Mastodon access token